Techulon project is the 50th project funded by CARB-X since it was launched in 2016

 +1 540 520 2540

 Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) is a global non-profit partnership dedicated to accelerating early development antibacterial R&D to address the rising global threat of drug-resistant bacteria.
-CARB-X is led by Boston University and funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response (ASPR) in the US Department of Health and Human Services , the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the Bill & Melinda Gates Foundation, and with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
+CARB-X is led by Boston University and funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR) in the US Department of Health and Human Services , the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the Bill & Melinda Gates Foundation, and with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
 A non-profit partnership, CARB-X is investing up to $500 million from 2016-2021 to support innovative antibiotics and other therapeutics, vaccines, and rapid diagnostics .
 CARB-X supports the world’s largest and most innovative pipeline of preclinical products against drug-resistant infections.
 CARB-X is headquartered at Boston University School of Law. https://carb-x.org/.
 Follow us on Twitter @CARB_X.

 Techulon is located in the Corporate Research Center at Virginia Tech and was founded by advisory board members for the College of Science at Virginia Tech.
 Techulon developed its RANT discovery program in 2013 to develop lead candidates for pathogens of interest.
 The focus of development has been to target bacteria in the ESKAPE pathogen group.
 Current drug candidates targeting ESKAPE pathogens include drugs which target MRSA, Pseudomonas aeruginosa, Acinetobacter baumannii, and Klebsiella pneumoniae.
 Other candidates have been developed which target Borrelia burgdorferi and Candida auris.
 Techulon’s RANT platform is capable of rapidly identifying lead drug candidates targeting specific pathogens of interest.
 The goal is to be part of the solution to successfully treating life threatening infections caused by AMR pathogens and to decrease morbidity caused by targeted pathogens. http://www.techulon.com/